Search

 Ruby Lai, PhD

-She is currently a research scientist at Columbia University and visiting scientist at Stanford University, working to engineer biological systems for novel on-site sanitation systems for the Reinvented Toilet Challenge.
+She is a scientist with broad intellectual interest, but with a persistent focus on impact through science and technology.
+She was previously a research scientist at Columbia University and Stanford University, where she invented a novel biological process technology for on-site sanitation systems for the Reinvented Toilet Challenge.

 As a graduate student, she founded the Stanford University Graduate Students of Applied Physics and Physics.
 Through this organization, she helped physics graduate students find their communities and develop their career plans.
-She is also an advocate for graduate student mental health, a Stanford Centennial Teaching Award winner, and Student Program Director for the Physics Summer Undergraduate Research Program.
+She was also an advocate for graduate student mental health, a Stanford Centennial Teaching Award winner, and Student Program Director for the Physics Summer Undergraduate Research Program.

 Graduate Studies